 Lodge and Birmingham Stove and Range did not mark their wares with "MADE IN USA" until circa 1968.
 This skillet, unlike a Lodge skillet, has the "MADE IN USA" near the top with the size designations near the bottom.

 The incised markings on the surface are filling in with seasoning making it a little hard to read.
 This is not the type of thing a collector wants to see.
 On the other hand, this is a "user" skillet and not a collector show piece.
 The red spot you see is where the seasoning chipped off and corrosion is starting to set in.
-The particular skillet is in the process of being re-seasoned.
-It has been re-seasoned 5 times since it has been in my possession.
+It has been re-seasoned 8 times since the year 2000.

 The interior is very smooth and has no interior polishing marks from the factory.
 The Lodge ones from this time period typically do.
 There are no markings on the top of the handle.